 July 1 – July 29, 2017 "Flora and Fauna" at Moltan Java.
 I will be showing with the talented Lacee Yurtoglu.
 I will provide the "Flora" and she will exhibit some of her "Fauna" imagery 213 Greenwood Ave, Bethel, CT 06801.
 Opening Reception July 8th 8-10pm.

 Steve’s unique style is a combination of the expressive quality of impasto painting with the fluidity of the sumi brush style.
 A style he calls “Sumi-Impasto”.
 He uses acrylic paint with a heavy medium to add body, along with different types of cake decorating tips to create unique textures.
-To add to the illusion of depth.

 “Most of my ideas for paintings come when I am out hiking or driving down some winding scenic road.
 I take note of the textures and forms.
 I look at how they relate to each other and how they go back in space and intertwine.
 I want to draw the viewer into my paintings by literally having the paint reach out to them.”